 - Small stainless steel bowl (to set in concrete bowl and hold stones)

 - Black decorative stones

 - Bucket and stirrer (to mix cement)

 - Oil spray

-1. Mix cement and sand following the directions on the packet until you have a ‘cake batter’ consistency.
+1. Add water to your ready mix concrete or mix cement and sand following the directions on the packet until you have a ‘cake batter’ consistency.